-An average patient will see a GP around seven times a year, according to the Royal College of GPs.
-Yet accessing a GP continues to be a common issue that people talk to their local Healthwatch about.
+An average person will see a GP around seven times a year, according to the Royal College of GPs.
+Yet accessing a GP continues to be a common issue that you talk about to your local Healthwatch.

-Using NHS guidelines, we have pulled together some answers to help you understand your rights when registering with your GP.
+We have pulled together some answers to help you understand your rights when registering with your GP using NHS guidelines.

 Tell us about your experience of care

 Has your care been disrupted by COVID-19 and its impact on health and social care services?
 Whether it’s good or bad, we want to hear from you.

 It only takes five minutes and your feedback can help NHS and social care services understand the steps they can take to improve care for you and your loved ones.